 Class equipment use is allocated on a first-come, first-served basis: It is up to the student to find a time in the system where the equipment is available and work their schedule around the availability.
 The check out employee cannot override existing reservations if the equipment is unavailable for the time selected.

 Students may change reservations at any time up to the check out time.
 If equipment is not checked out within 15 minutes of its reservation time, it will be deleted from the system, to free up the equipment for other students.
 If you cannot pick up your reservation at the designated time, reschedule or delete the reservation to allow other students to access the equipment.

 Connect2 will prevent students from reserving and checking out equipment if the student has 1) an outstanding late return, or 2) any fines.
 These should be cleared through access (or by approving a fine) before the student attempts to reserve equipment.

-The equipment reservations for advanced fiction narrative, advanced documentary, or fiction and documentary capstones are handled by the Access and Facilities Manager, who will create the reservation in the access meeting where the shooting dates and times are approved.
+The equipment reservations for advanced fiction narrative, advanced documentary, or Advanced fiction and documentary Productions are handled by the Access and Facilities Manager, who will create the reservation in the access meeting where the shooting dates and times are approved.

 Media Arts Lab Equipment Check In/Out Procedures